 When you need to know whether your email was opened or not, you can use one of the two methods described in the guide: request a read receipt or use email tracking tools.

-For the cold outreach, email tracking software would be the best option.
+For cold outreach, email tracking software that offers unlimited tracking would be the best option.
 You don’t notify recipients about tracking and bother them with extra follow-ups.
 You also get more insights and additional information about interactions with your emails, so you can use it to strengthen your outreach efforts.